Introduction of Manjistha

 Side effects of Manjistha

 Infused with powerful bioactive components, this traditional herb has no recorded side effects when used in the correct ratio.
 That being said, an overdose of Manjistha can change the color of urine and stool to orange or brown.
-Care should also be taken when taking this herb if you are already taking some blood-thinning medications, as Manjistha also has antiplatelet action.
-Although there is no reliable information on the effects of manjistha during pregnancy or breastfeeding, it suggests that pregnant women and nursing mothers should avoid using this humble herb without medical supervision.
+Care should also take when taking this herb if you are already taking some blood-thinning medications, as Manjistha also has antiplatelet action.
+Although there is no reliable information on the effects of Manjistha during pregnancy or breastfeeding, it suggests that pregnant women and nursing mothers should avoid using this humble herb without medical supervision.

 Manjistha Powder Tea

-Manjistha powder used as a tea to remove toxins from the blood and help the circulatory system function properly.
+Manjistha powder is used as a tea to remove toxins from the blood and help the circulatory system function properly.
 It reduces the chances of lymphedema.
 Manjistha powdered tea boosts immunity and detoxifies the skin.
 It can also take as a treatment for diabetes and repairs damaged tissues.

 Take 4 cups of water and put 1 teaspoon of Manjistha powder.

-Don’t add too much manjistha powder as it tastes bitter.
+Don’t add too much Manjistha powder as it tastes bitter.
 Bring the mixture to a boil and once the water begins to boil turn off the flame and let it simmer for 15 minutes.

 Strain the liquid and add 1 teaspoon of honey and mix well.
 Drink the solution when it is warm.
 You will feel relaxed.